jfd/optparse-js/README.md

 ### function filter(name, callback)
 Adds a new filter extension to the OptionParser instance.
 The first argument is the name of the filter (trigger).
 The second argument is the actual filter  See the ´OPTION FILTERS´ section for more info.

-It's possible to override the default filters by passing the value "_DEFAULT" to the ´´name´´ argument.
+It's possible to override the default filters by passing the value "_DEFAULT" to the `name` argument.
 The name of the filter is automatically transformed into upper case.

 ### function halt([callback])
 Interrupt's further parsing.
-This function should be called from an ´on´ -callbacks, to cancel the parsing.
+This function should be called from an `on` -callbacks, to cancel the parsing.
 This can be useful when the program should ignore all other arguments (when displaying help or version information).

 The function also takes an optional callback argument.
-If the callback argument is specified, a ´halt´ callback will be added (instead of executing the ´halt´ command).
+If the callback argument is specified, a `halt` callback will be added (instead of executing the `halt` command).

-Here is an example how to add an ´on_halt´ callback:
+Here is an example how to add an `on_halt` callback:

 	parser.halt(function() {
 		console.log('An option callback interupted the parser');